WICG/attribution-reporting-api/AGGREGATE.md

 Final keys will be restricted to a maximum of 128 bits.
 This means that hex strings in the JSON must be limited to at most 32 digits.

+There is also a new optional field, `aggregatable_report_window`, which is the duration in seconds after source registration during which aggregatable reports may be created for this source.

 ### Attribution trigger registration